You’re familiar with the Problem of Evil. It is an argument often advanced against the existence of God. It runs something like this:

 “By definition, God is benevolent, omniscient and omnipotent.
 If so, any world that includes God should be perfect.
 After all, God knows all, can do all and by nature is perfectly good.
 Yet when we take a close look at our world, it is certainly not perfect; it’s not even clear on balance that it is more good than bad.
 Wars, famines and natural disasters fill our TV screen every evening.
 Humans are guilty of unspeakable acts of cruelty; even animals survive only at the expense of weaker species.
 Everyone ages, most eventually get sick and become infirm, and all die, often horribly.
 In such a world, surely there can be no God.”

 Theologians have confronted this reasoning for centuries but they have not always done a very convincing job of answering it.
 In the Book of Job, for instance, evil results from a ‘dare’ (between Satan and God).
 Philosophers have done little better.
 According to G. W. Leibniz, for example, the world we live in actually is the best of all possible worlds.
 Finally, Rabbi Harold Kushner and others reject the basic premise of the argument; for Kushner, God is benevolent…but not omnipotent.

-The purpose of this essay is not to rehash or resolve the Problem of Evil per se but rather to propose a different but related conundrum: the Problem of Good.
-We will see that this new problem is even more intractable than its nastier cousin; but we will also see that solving the one may help us resolve the other after all.
+The purpose of this essay is not to rehash or resolve the Problem of Evil but rather to propose a different but related conundrum: the Problem of Good.
+We will see that this new problem is even more intractable than its nastier cousin; but we will also see that solving the one may help resolve the other.